Join Us at Webster

 The student will:

-Required Emphasis Curriculum (39 credit hours)
+Required Emphasis Curriculum (15 hours):

-• EDUC 2850 Foundations of Early Childhood Education (3 hours)
+• EDUC 3300 Topics in Education (3 hours)

 • EDUC 4250 Economics and Geography for Global Sustainability (3 hours)